Antoni Aleksander Iliński

-Antoni Aleksander Iliński, also known as Iskender Pasha (Mehmet İskender Paşa; 1812–1861), was a Polish-Ottoman military officer and general.
-A Polish independence activist and insurgent, he took part in the independence struggles of Poles and Hungarians against the Austrian-Russian alliance.
-He converted to Islam in 1844 and subsequently served in various commanding posts in the Ottoman Army during the reign of Abdulmejid I (1839–1861) in Bosnia and Herzegovina, Danube, Crimea, Transcaucasia, and Baghdad.
-He was promoted to the rank of pasha (general) during the Crimean War in 1855.
+Iskender Pasha (Mehmet İskender Paşa; Skinder Basza), born Antoni Aleksander Iliński (1812–1861), was a Polish-Ottoman military officer and general.
+A Polish independence activist and insurgent, he took part in the independence struggles of Poles and Hungarians against the Concert of Europe.
+He converted to Islam in 1844 and subsequently served in various commanding posts in the Ottoman Army during the reign of Abdulmejid I (1839–1861) in Bosnia and Herzegovina, the Danube, Crimea, Transcaucasia, and Baghdad.
+He was promoted to the rank of pasha during the Crimean War in 1855.

 Early life and conversion to Islam

-Antoni Aleksander Iliński was born in 1812 to a Polish noble family in the town of Yarmolyntsi in Ukraine.
+Iliński was born in 1812 to a Polish szlachta family in the town of Jarmolińce in the Podolia Governorate.
 In 1830, he took part in the November Uprising as a young officer of the Lithuanian Legion.
 He was an active member of the movement of Polish exiles led by Prince Adam Jerzy Czartoryski from Paris.
-Iliński worked under the leadership of Józef Bem in his abortive Portuguese Legion attempt (1833), and in further struggles to form Polish legions in Spain, France and elsewhere.
+Iliński worked under the leadership of Józef Bem in his abortive Portuguese Legion attempt (1833), and in further struggles to form Polish legions in the Kingdom of Spain, France and elsewhere.

-In 1844 he was arrested in Istanbul, at Russian request, for allegedly working to organise Ukrainian Cossack legions under Michał Czajkowski's "Eastern Agency".
+In 1844 he was arrested in Kostantiniyye, at Russian request, for allegedly working to organise Ukrainian Cossack legions under Sadyk Pasha's "Eastern Agency".
 The Ottoman authorities were indifferent, but Russia pressed for his handover for trial.
 To escape this, he consented to an offer to convert to Islam and assumed Ottoman nationality under the new name of Mehmed Iskender.
-He was immediately accepted as a lieutenant colonel in the Ottoman Army as "Iskender Beg".
+He was immediately accepted as a lieutenant colonel in the Ottoman Army as 'Iskender Beg'.
 In the years 1848–49, during the time of Spring of Nations, he was again Bem's aide in Hungary.